shared-research/meta-analysis-coding/README.md

 In order to reproduce the analysis is necessary to clone or download this repository and open the `metaCoding.Rproj`.
-Then the `renv` package will install all required packages.
-After installing all packages, the `main_script.R` can run each analysis step.
+Then the `renv` package will install all required packages with the correct version.
+After installing all packages, the `main_script.R` or individual scripts (`scripts/*`) can be used to run each analysis step.

 ## Folders organization

 - `data/`: contains raw and cleaned data in `.rds` and `.xlsx`/`.csv` format
 - `docs/`: contains scripts to create the supplementary materials
 - `main_script.R`: is a script for easily managing all analysis steps
 - `objects/`: contains R objects in `.rds` format created from the analysis scripts
 - `R/`: contains all custom functions for the project.
 Functions are automatically loaded when the project is loaded.
 For reloading use `devtools::load_all()`
 - `scripts/`: main scripts for pre-processing, statistical analysis and creating tables/figures
   - `1_analysis.R`: Scripts for calculating the effect size and computing the meta-analysis models
   - `2_tables_figures.R`: Script to create tables and figures for the paper
   - `3_supplementary.R`: Script to create supplementary materials objects
 - `tables/`: contains tables created with the `2_tables_figures.R` in `.docx` format
 - `tests/`: is for testing the effect size computation functions

 ## Coding style